This blog post´s topic is about an important hormone called Leptin.

 If you have a lot of fat, you will have a lot of leptin.
 Which will ultimately lead to leptin resistance.
 In this state your brains won´t react to leptin levels anymore although there is a lot of leptin in your body.
 In your brain, Hypothalamus won´t accept any messages coming from leptin.
 Without these messages fat will be restored, your calorie expenditure will be diminished and your body sends messages that it is starving.

 Moreover, if you have too little fat tissue in your body, you will have small leptin levels.
 That is a dangerous situation because leptin will send an emergency message to your brain: increase appetite and slow down resting metabolism.
 Your body needs enough fat so it will work properly.
 Don´t forget that!

 How to lower leptin levels?

 The key is to exercise and lose the extra weight so that your body can work normally like it is meant to work.
-If you want help, check out my Workout plans.
+If you want help, check out my Personal trainer services.
 Remember that it takes time to make permanent results but the good thing is that you can start today!
 Make one small commitment every day to get back on track, such as ditch processed foods, switch sodas to water and chocolate to raw chocolate, go for a walks three times per week etc.